guanshi1688/longview-archive/docs/essays/notes/english/Value-Capture/index.md

 Value capture determines who earns from them.

 This series begins from a simple distinction: the ability to produce is not the same as the ability to capture value.
-A society, firm, or region may manufacture the physical product, provide the labor, bear the infrastructure cost, organize the supply chain, and absorb the operational risk, yet still receive only a limited share of the final value.

-The reason is not simply exploitation, unfairness, or conspiracy.
-It is structural.

-Modern production is embedded in systems of pricing, finance, standards, certification, legal recognition, market access, currency settlement, platform governance, brand hierarchy, and consumer trust.
-These systems do not always produce goods directly.
-But they often determine how goods are priced, where profits are realized, who controls the interface with demand, and which actors can convert production into durable income.
+A factory may make the product.
+A supplier may bear the cost.
+A region may provide labor, infrastructure, logistics, energy, and industrial discipline.
+A country may expand exports, improve efficiency, and become essential to global supply chains.

+Yet the highest returns may still be captured elsewhere.

+This is not because production is unimportant.
+Without production, there is no material foundation: no goods, no infrastructure, no supply chain, no abundance, no industrial capacity.

+But production alone does not decide who controls price, trust, market access, legal recognition, financial valuation, standards, platforms, brands, or currency settlement.

+Modern value is captured through interfaces.

+This series examines those interfaces.

+## The Central Distinction

+Production and value capture are not the same process.

+Production creates goods, services, infrastructure, and material capacity.

+Value capture determines who controls the income, margins, pricing authority, legal claims, customer relationships, financial returns, and institutional recognition attached to that production.

+The two can overlap.

+A producer can also own brands, platforms, standards, finance, legal capacity, and market access.

+But in many global value chains, production and value capture are separated.

+One actor bears the cost of production.

+Another controls the interface through which production becomes value.

-This is the architecture of value capture.
+This separation is one of the central structures of the modern global economy.

-## The Central Question
+## The Core Question

 Earlier discussions in this archive focused on production, absorption, and systemic capacity: